veit/cookiecutter-namespace-template/CONTRIBUTING.rst

     $ cd path/for/the/repo
     $ git clone git@github.com:YOUR_NAME/cookiecutter-namespace-template.git

 #.
-Assuming you have virtualenv installed (If you have Python3.5 this should
-   already be there), you can create a new environment for your local development by typing:
+You can create a new environment for your local development by typing:

    .. code-block:: bash